AlgoNode/algorand-node-running/monitoring/influx.md

 ![Sample Grafana Dashboard](images/influx_grafana_example.png)

-This assumes you're installing InfluxDB, Telegraf and Grafana on the same server (that is separate to your node)
+It is recommended that you install InfluxDB and Grafana on a dedicated server that is separate to your Algorand node.
+The Telegraf agent will need to be installed on your node so that it can monitor your Nodes System Metrics (CPU, RAM, Disk, Network).
+If you only want to monitor the Algorand metrics, Telegraf can be installed on your Node or on your InfluxDB server.

 #### InfluxDB (Database)